philj56/robot-swing/sdk/localcall/README.txt

 		./localcall

-	This should successfully demonstrate loading a library, creating a module instance from that library, calling a function from the module instance and deleting the module instance.
+	This should successfully demonstrate:
+		loading a library,
+		creating a module instance from that library, calling a function from the module instance and deleting the module instance.